| | |

 Life in Gammelstad, Luleå

 My husband and I explored Gammelstad with the help of an audio guide we rented at the UNESCO site’s visitor center.
+(Nowadays you can use an app.)
 According to the audio guide, the new Reformation requirement to attend church wasn’t perceived as oppressive because Gammelstad was already the congregation’s community.
 Living so far apart from each other, this cluster of houses around the church was where people could socialize, the young people could court and so on.

 One fun story on the audio guide explained that some weekends were designated for young people, and courting involved some pretty risqué behavior.
 A boy would knock on the window of a girl he liked and recite a poem for her.
 If she liked him back, she would invite him in and serve coffee and cake.
 Then he might be allowed to spend the night: fully-clothed, but together in one bed.
-Supposedly, it was perfectly acceptable for a boy to sleep with a different girl each weekend.
+Supposedly, it was perfectly acceptable for them to sleep with different potential mates each weekend.

 Gammelstad also served as a place to do business.
 The weekend residents would bring farm produce, for example, or pelts from the forests of the north, which the burghers of Luleå would buy.